pquentin/blog/content/2017-09-22_asyncio_ratelimit.md

             now = time.monotonic()
             time_since_update = now - self.updated_at
             new_tokens = time_since_update * self.RATE
-            if new_tokens > 1:
+            if self.tokens + new_tokens >= 1:
                 self.tokens = min(self.tokens + new_tokens, self.MAX_TOKENS)
                 self.updated_at = now

 We simply look at the number of tokens we should add since the last update and make sure that we do not add more than `MAX_TOKENS`.

-The only trick here is that we only change `new_tokens` if it would allow for a new request, that is, make `new_tokens` go above 1.
+The only trick here is that we only change `self.tokens` if it would allow for a new request, that is, make `self.tokens` go above 1.
 Indeed, adding and multiplicating small numbers might lead to incorrect results due to low clock resolution or underflows.
 I am not certain this is actually a problem here, but being sure it never